 Recap of the Arlo Video Doorbell

-Although $149 may seem like a lot for a video doorbell, it’s actually about $50 less than the industry average, yet the Arlo Video Doorbell doesn’t skimp on features like some of the other doorbells did.
-With Arlo Smart, you’ll get person detection and 30 days of cloud storage on top of excellent video, audio, night vision, and an Alexa integration.
-I’d only get the Arlo Video Doorbell if you’re willing to do Arlo Smart, however, as person detection and cloud storage were part of what made the Arlo doorbell so enticing.
+Although $149 seemed like a lot for a video doorbell at first, it was actually about $50 less than the industry average.
+However, the Arlo Video Doorbell didn’t skimp on features like some of the other doorbells did.
+With Arlo Smart, we got person detection and 30 days of cloud storage on top of excellent video, audio, night vision, and Alexa integration.
+All that considered, we only recommended the Arlo Video Doorbell for anyone willing to use Arlo Smart, as person detection and cloud storage were part of what made the Arlo doorbell so enticing.

 Go with the Arlo Video Doorbell if you want…

-- Alexa integration: The Arlo Video Doorbell works with Alexa, allowing for hands-free commands.
+- Alexa integration: The Arlo Video Doorbell worked with Alexa, which allowed for hands-free commands.

-- Quality video: With 1536 by 1536 pixels and HDR, the Arlo Video Doorbell goes above and beyond the industry standard for video.
+- Quality video: With 1536 by 1536 pixels and HDR, the Arlo Video Doorbell went above and beyond the industry standard for video.

 But avoid it if you want…

-- Free person detection: After the first three months, you’ll need to pay monthly for person detection.
+- Free person detection: After the first three months, we had to pay monthly for person detection.

-- Google or Apple integration: The Arlo Video Doorbell doesn’t work with Google Assistant or Apple HomeKit.
+- Google or Apple integration: The Arlo Video Doorbell didn’t work with Google Assistant or Apple HomeKit.

-- Wireless: The Arlo Video Doorbell must be hardwired into your home.
+- Wireless: The Arlo Video Doorbell had to be hardwired into our home.